Here’s help to correct your credit file

 There are simple steps you can take:

-If you want to request a change to the consumer or public record sections of your credit report you can do so here.
+Make a consumer correction - to request a change to the consumer or public record sections of your credit report.

 Note: Requests for changes to the consumer section of a credit report will not be completed by using the commercial correction form.